KCEE: KEVT

 KEVT was affected when a full-time competitor, KXEW, started on 1600 kHz in 1963.
 In January 1966, Peter Trowbridge, one of the founding members of Tucson Radio, resigned, and the company publicly announced its interest in a Spanish-language TV station and an English-language FM outlet.
 A bigger change was on the horizon when Alvin Korngold acquired the station, a transaction filed in February and approved in May.
 During the transaction, four announcers charged that Korngold had dismissed them and discriminated against them as Mexican Americans; three of the four were promptly rehired.
 Korngold had abandoned his antitrust law practice on Long Island to move to Tucson and run KEVT, which became one of the first U.S. stations to carry Spanish-language news direct from the Associated Press instead of having to translate English-language stories, using the shortwave transmissions from the AP.
 Korngold made a second attempt to take the station full-time, which the FCC denied in 1970.

 Where Tucson Radio had failed in expanding to FM, Korngold would be successful.
-From the KEVT studios, relocated to Broadway Boulevard in 1967, KWFM 92.9, a rock music station, started in March 1970.
+From the KEVT studios, relocated to Broadway Boulevard in 1967, KWFM (92.9 FM), a rock music station, started in March 1970.
 The next year, he started a Spanish-language station, KAMX, in Albuquerque, New Mexico; in 1972, he attempted to purchase interest and take operational control of KPHX in Phoenix, and he later bought KLAV in Las Vegas.